farrasnazhif/SEA-Catering/README.md

 - Before you seed the data, make sure you have your own database schema

 - To make the database schema, run this command on your terminal
-  - `npx prisma init`: you will perceive a prisma folder.
+  - `npx prisma init`: you will perceive prisma folder.
   - In `schema.prisma` (inside prisma folder) you will have to create your own schema.
   - After you create the schema, run `npx prisma generate` to generate the schema
   - Finally, create the migration by running `npx prisma migrate dev --name (your migration name)`

 3. Set your `sample-data.ts` file like this.
-On this example, i want to bring user and product data to the database.
+In this example, i want to bring user and product data into the database.

 ```c
 import { hashSync } from "bcrypt-ts-edge";